Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Whiteboard design session/Whiteboard Design Session Trainer Guide - Mobile app innovation.md

 **Involve your participants.** Talk and share your knowledge but always involve your participants, even while you are the one speaking.

-**Ask questions** and get them to share to fully involve your group in the learning process.
+**Ask questions** and get them to share to fully involve your group in the learning process

 **Ask first**, whenever possible.
 Before launching into a topic, learn your audience's opinions about it and experiences with it.
 Asking first enables you to assess their level of knowledge and experience, and leaves them more open to what you are presenting.